Ihtisham-Khattak/Ihtisham-Khattak/README.md

-# Ihtisham Khattak (Javascript, ReactJS Developer)
+# Ihtisham Khattak (Javascript, ReactJS Developer, & Cypress Automation)

 ### `Hi 🙋‍♂️, I'm Ihtisham Khattak`
-### I'm a passionate Frontend Developer and Freelancer.
+### I'm a passionate Frontend Developer, Testing Automation and Freelancer.

 ### `🙋‍♂️ About Me`
 #### 🎓 Graduated in BS-Software Engineering with the appreciatible FYP